-- LNA Students must show proof of licensure as a Nurse Assistant to meet admission requirements to the associate degree program.
+- LNA Students must show proof of NH licensure as a Nurse Assistant to meet admission requirements.
 (Active, Current NH Licensure).
-Those in LNA training may have a conditional acceptance however, they must possess NH licensure by August 1 or sooner, or they forfeit their place in the program. - CPR Students must show proof of Cardiopulmonary Resuscitation Provider Certification Level C by the American Heart Association (AHA) or Provider Level Certification by the American Red Cross (ARC). - CORI Criminal Offense Record Investigations may be conducted after acceptance into the nursing program.
-The fee and processing of this history is at the expense of the student.
+Those in LNA training have conditional acceptance however, they must possess NH licensure by August 1 or sooner, or they forfeit their place in the program. - CPR Students must show proof of Cardiopulmonary Resuscitation Provider Certification Level C by the American Heart Association (AHA) or Provider Level Certification by the American Red Cross (ARC). - CORI Criminal Offense Record Investigations may be conducted throughout the program.
+Any fees are at the expense of the student.
 If the investigation reveals a history of a felony or selective misdemeanors, the Board of Nursing may bar initial licensure.
-Students with an offense or known discipline on a nursing license may be denied progression in the program. - TRAVEL Transportation to and from clinical sites is the student's responsibility. - MEDICAL INSURANCE Per College policy, students are required to have medical insurance (minimum of accident and sickness coverage) to participate in clinical. - MEDICAL DOCUMENTATION Upon acceptance, students must show proof of medical history and physical, current within two years of entrance.
-Immunity to Measles, Mumps, Rubella and Varicella, annual Tuberculosis screening indicating non-exposure, a Tetanus booster within ten years, and a Hepatitis B series of inoculations or a waiver are required.
+Students with known discipline on a nursing license may be denied progression in the program. - TRAVEL Transportation to and from clinical sites is the student's responsibility. - MEDICAL INSURANCE Students are required to carry medical insurance to participate in clinical. - MEDICAL DOCUMENTATION Upon acceptance, students must show proof of medical history and physical exam, current within two years of entrance.
+Immunity to Measles, Mumps, Rubella and Varicella, annual Tuberculosis screening indicating non-exposure, a Tetanus booster within ten years, Chicken Pox immunity, and a Hepatitis B series of inoculations (or a waiver) are required.